#petroleum engineer jobs

 Philosophicalconservatism

 Men are virtually all of the mechanical engineers, materials engineers, civil engineers, electrical engineers, petroleum engineers, construction workers etc. Men do almost all of the most dangerous jobs on the planet.
-And all of it is done to sustain and enhance this infrastructure which men have created in order to insulate and protect their families (which is to say, women and children) from the hazards of the natural world.
-That is why when there is breakdown in that infrastructure and some kind of tragedy strikes, that is the priority for men "Women and children first".
+And all of it is done to sustain and enhance an infrastructure which men have created in order to insulate and protect their families (which is to say, women and children) from the hazards of the natural world.
+That is why when there is breakdown in that infrastructure and some kind of tragedy strikes, that is the priority for men "Women and children out first".

 Original quote